PeeterLond/eestireisidfront/README.md

 # Eesti Reisid front-end server

 This is my project made for a work trial.
 It's a platform where you can search for bus schedules and make a booking to a trip.
+The application uses an API to get the bus schedules data and then populates it's own databases with it.
-WORK IN PROGRESS(This is about 2,5 days of work)
+WORK IN PROGRESS(This is about 2,5 days of work).

 ## How to run this server:
 1) Clone or download project to preferred location on your computer.